-The effects of blepharoplasty are consolidated over a few months and might last for several years, and for some lucky patients, they might even last for a lifetime.
+The effects of blepharoplasty are consolidated over a few months and might possibly last for several years, and for some lucky patients, they might possibly even last for a lifetime.

 The operation typically takes one to three hours to complete.
 Initial swelling and bruising resolve in one to two weeks but at least several months are needed until the final lead to becomes stable.
 Blepharoplasty's effects are best appreciated by comparing before and after photos of surgical patients.